 4. Open a retirement account

 Besides having a savings account for short-term savings, you will need a retirement account for your long-term savings (ten plus years).
 The retirement accounts you have available to you depend on where you live.
+I have a Roth IRA with Vanguard because my employer does not offer retirement benefits.

 So, if you do not have a retirement account open yet, make it a priority to do your research and open one that meets your needs.
 Here is an article about the benefits to opening up a retirement account.